-Alpha Chi: In the junior and senior years, students who have maintained a cumulative GPA of 3.85 may be recommended by faculty for membership in this nationally recognized honor society.
-Alpha Chi is committed to promoting excellence at the undergraduate level and in professional life.

-Curriculum and Degree Requirements
+Alpha Chi: In the junior and senior years, students who have maintained a cumulative GPA of 3.85 may be recommended by faculty for membership in this nationally Curriculum and Degree Requirements

 Degree Requirements (Undergraduate Programs)

 ASSOCIATE DEGREES (AA)

 Students must complete a minimum of 60 semester hours with a minimum cumulative GPA of 2.00.
 GPA requirements (both major and cumulative) of the student's program may be higher than the minimum stated here.
 Please refer to GPS program-specific sections of this Catalog for more information.